-Do I have to report a sexual assault or other Prohibited Sexual Conduct to the police, the Clery Compliance Coordinator and Title IX?
+Do I have to report a sexual assault to the police, the Clery Compliance Coordinator and Title IX?

 Consult with BOSP staff or the Office of international Affairs prior to calling the local police.
 There are different reporting requirements as well as some limitations as to what can be shared between the police and non-law enforcement, which means multiple phone calls will be necessary.